ulhaqFaizan/Drum-Kit/README.md

 # Drum-Kit
 A website developed for learning purpose.
 This website is coded in HTML, CSS and JavaScript.
+Main purpose was to learn the use of JavaScript.